syncfusion-content/aurelia-docs/Aurelia/TreeGrid/Columns.md

 ---
 layout: post
-title: Columns | TreeGrid
+title: Columns in Aurelia TreeGrid Control | Syncfusion
-description: columns
+description: Learn here about columns support in Syncfusion Essential Aurelia TreeGrid Control, its elements, and more.
 platform: Aurelia
 control: TreeGrid
 documentation: ug
 ---

-# Columns
+# Columns in Aurelia TreeGrid

 Column definitions specified in the [`e-columns`](https://help.syncfusion.com/api/js/ejtreegrid#members:columns "columns") option defines how the data in the **DataSource** have to be displayed, formatted and edited in TreeGrid.
 The values in the **DataSource** can be mapped to the appropriate column using the [`column.field`](https://help.syncfusion.com/api/js/ejtreegrid#members:columns-field "Field") property of the corresponding column object.